allfluence/aios-squads/packages/aios-infrastructure-devops/data/aios-kb.md

 ## Conclusion

-The BMad Infrastructure DevOps expansion pack provides a comprehensive framework for modern infrastructure and platform engineering.
+The AIOS Infrastructure DevOps expansion pack provides a comprehensive framework for modern infrastructure and platform engineering.
 By following its structured approach and leveraging the provided tools and templates, teams can build reliable, scalable, and secure infrastructure that accelerates application delivery while maintaining operational excellence.

-For support and updates, refer to the main BMad Method documentation or contact the BMad community.
+For support and updates, refer to the main AIOS Method documentation or contact the AIOS community.